piroor/treestyletab/README.md

   </details>
 * <details><summary>Adding new minor (trivial) options more and more</summary>

+  First, look at the [list of helper addons](#addons-that-extend-tst) please.
+  Moreover [custom user styles](https://github.com/piroor/treestyletab/wiki/Code-snippets-for-custom-style-rules) may help you if your request is related to the appearance of tabs in the sidebar.

-  I won't increase number of configurations inifinitely, instead I hope to reduce them.
+  I won't increase number of configurations of TST itself inifinitely, instead I hope to reduce them.
   High customizability for details of features is out of TST's purpose.
   I want to provide only very required options which are truly un-omitable.
   Too many optional features would kill this project, because they would cloud the important concept of TST and would bring together people who don't like my core vision about TST.
-  Instead, sorry but please fork this project and modify it for your use case.
   </details>
 * <details><summary>Adding new options to control where new tabs are opened from <a href="https://github.com/piroor/treestyletab/issues/1052">links</a> or <a href="https://github.com/piroor/treestyletab/issues/263">bookmarks</a></summary>